se4ai/se4ai.github.io/about-baselines.md

 What does that mean for AI-enhanced software?

 Within AI toolkits
-we might  find hundreds of classifiers, regression tools, neural nets, support vector machines, evolutionary algorithms, ant-colony optimizers, etc etc, etc.
+we find hundreds of classifiers, regression tools, neural nets, support vector machines, evolutionary algorithms, ant-colony optimizers, etc etc, etc[^wskj].
 These primitives can be combined in millions of ways, then tuned in quadrillions of ways  (see the very active research literature on all these methods).
 So given a new problem, which learner/optimizer should we apply?

+[^wskj]:

 This is a very hard problem.
 [Wolpert](REFS:wolpert-2013) reports in his famous No Free Lunch